 The holidays for many people are a time filled with good times and good memories, a time when families get together to celebrate the season.
-It’s also a time when addicts must make an extra effort to avoid relapsing into substance abuse.
+It’s also a time when addicts find that their struggles with substance abuse are intensified.
 They often struggle to stay away from people and situations that enabled their addiction.
 The holiday season can provide an increase in temptation for anyone with substance abuse issues.

 Ignoring Their Condition